systemnotes/gitnotes/README.md

 # gitnotes
 Notes about how to use git

 There are cheat sheets available that contain advanced features, but this intro is intented to provide a quick start to learn git.
-Start with the core commands, and learn new features as they are needed.
+Start with the core commands, and then learn new features as they are needed.

 ---------------------------------------------------------
-Quick Start for git
+## Quick Start for git

 Concept: All git work is local, until published (git push)

 Commands:

-=== Git Work Flow ===
+### Git Work Flow

 [Checkout]
 git init / git clone